Writing with Technology

 Posted on YouTube | length: 3:33 " This is a short how-to video on the basics of page layout in MLA format using Word 2007; this video does not contain info on citations or works-cited pages."

-Setting Your Essay to MLA Format in Word 2007 (smartpoints)
+Setting Your Essay to MLA Format in Word 2007 and 2010 (smartpoints)

 Posted on YouTube | length: 5:46 This video covers "how to set your essay to MLA format as well as how to set MLA to the default word format so that you will not have to set your documents to MLA again."